KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 weights of a neural network.
  Load into your model word embeddings that were precomputed using a different machine-learning task than the one you’re trying to solve.
 These are called pretrained word embeddings.

+The simplest way to associate a dense vector with a word is to choose the vector at random.
+The problem with this approach is that the resulting embedding space has no structure: for instance, the words accurate and exact may end up with completely different embeddings, even though they’re interchangeable in most sentences.
+It’s difficult for a deep neural network to make sense of such a noisy, unstructured embedding space.

+To get a bit more abstract, the geometric relationships between word vectors should reflect the semantic relationships between these words.
+Word embeddings are meant to map human language into a geometric space.
+For instance, in a reasonable embedding space, you would expect synonyms to be embedded into similar word vectors; and in general, you would expect the geometric distance (such as L2 distance) between any two word vectors to relate to the semantic distance between the associated words

+.
+In addition to distance, you may want specific directions in the embedding space to be meaningful.

+the perfect word-embedding space for an English-language movie-review sentimentanalysis model may look different from the perfect embedding space for an Englishlanguage legal-document-classification model, because the importance of certain semantic relationships varies from task to task.